-I get a lot of questions from women who are expecting and who are interested in finding out the benefits of performing kegels exercise during pregnancy.
-Having questions is natural and I’m so grateful for my education as a trainer to be able to educate my clients about doing kegel exercises in pregnancy and to be able to address their concerns.
+I get a lot of questions from women who are expecting and who are interested in finding out the benefits of performing kegels exercises during pregnancy.
+Having questions is natural, and I’m so grateful for my education as a trainer to be able to educate my clients about doing kegel exercises during pregnancy and to be able to address their concerns.

 Are Kegels safe during pregnancy?

 One of the main questions I get about kegel exercises for pregnancy is, “Should you do them or shouldn't you do them?”
 It’s understandable to wonder that there are a lot of things that you shouldn’t do in pregnancy, and it’s a good idea to ask about whether a given activity is safe to start or continue during pregnancy.